-I repeat: I postulate that this as-yet-unnamed curse is the one which splits the soul and actually kills the victim, as well as making it possible to capture the liberated soul fragment into its new housing.
-If the creation of a Horcrux were only a matter of a filing procedure I think even Horace might have known that, little as he clearly wants to know anything about the creation of Horcruxes.
+I repeat: I postulate that this as-yet-unnamed curse which splits the soul and actually kills the victim, as well as making it possible to capture the now liberated soul fragment into its new housing.
+If the creation of a Horcrux were only a matter of a filing procedure I think even Horace might have known that much, little as he clearly wants to know anything about the creation of Horcruxes.
 And I still contend that the curse to create a Horcrux is not the AK.

 However, the if spell to create a Horcrux is also “a” killing curse, it is one that very few people are still aware of.
 Only those who either completed their schooling before the subject was banned at Hogwarts (some point before the mid-1940s), those who received their education outside of Britain, or those who have access outside of Hogwarts to Dark Arts reference materials which go into the subject, and have a reason to look the subject up.
 To most wizards in at least the past 3 generations, the term; “killing curse” will bring to mind only the AK.

 Common usage being what it is, even those old enough to know better, or who were educated overseas, will probably not remember the Horcrux-creating curse when a current reference is made to “the killing curse”.
 And there could be noticeable similarities between the two spells, for their purpose is similar enough for them to have been created from the same root principles.
 Particularly if any sort of murder will also damage the soul, even if it does not create a Horcrux.